rails/sdoc/README.md

 ### What is sdoc?

-RDoc generator to build searchable documentation.
+RDoc generator to build searchable HTML documentation for Ruby code.

-* `sdoc` - command line tool to run rdoc with `generator=shtml`
+* `sdoc` - command line tool to run rdoc with `generator=shtml` (searchable HTML)
 * `sdoc-merge` - comand line tool to merge multiple sdoc folders into a single documentation site